cran/psychometric/README.md

 1. revised help and Rd files
 2. re-compiled to work under R 2.11.1

-Changes to v.
-2.3
+Changes in 2.3
 1. changed affiliation to @gmail.com
 2. used both purrr and dplyr functions to replace attach/detach of data
 3. updated function "GmeanRel" from nlme to "gmeanrel" - a dependency for functions ICC1, ICC2

-4. re-compiled to work under R 4.2.0
+Changes in 2.4
+1. label items standardized for compatibility with R 4.3.0